Improving complaint handling

 The analysis from all 3 areas pointed to a shift in the types of complaints with an increase in the number of ‘High Bill’ and/or ‘My Direct Debit is incorrect’.
 Further root cause analysis into this revealed two key findings.

-- Customer consumption had increased during the winter of 2020 due to a large proportion of people working from home because of the pandemic.
+- Customer consumption had increased during the winter of the previous year due to a large proportion of people working from home.
 Customers were assuming the bill was incorrect rather than acknowledging their increase in consumption.

 - Direct Debits hadn’t been proactively reviewed to cater for increased consumption and there was a significant increase in the monthly payments for the customer to ‘catch up’.